AliHichem/dbuymeacoffee/README.md

 - `python3 backend.py`
 - In a new terminal: `ngrok http 5000` (this will create a tunnel to your localhost:3000).
 - From Ngrok, copy the url and set it as the webhook url in moralis.

+## Deployment

+- SmartContract: @see above the truffle dashboard section.
+- Frontend: I use github actions to push nextjs front, @see .github/workflows/nextjs.yml
+- Streams backend: I use github actions to deploy to AWS Lambda using Serverless framework, @see .github/workflows/streams.yml

+Almost everything is automated and could be deployed for free (yes github pages and aws lambda are free under certain limit) except if you deploy your smart contract to the mainnet, in this case you will have to pay for the gas fees.